Most Active Stories

 You know, and that's what's interesting to me about it.
 But I also think that it's a very dangerous thing to do, not just for our politics, but it's also dangerous for the faith of the people who are exercising that right.
 Because they seem to think that it's a one-way membrane, that they'll get religion into our politics, but they're ignoring the fact that politics will come right back through that gate onto our religion.

 And if you actually have a political party that is this religion or a political party that is that religion, I think that's a short road to the kind of religious civil war, whether or not it's actually an armed war, but religious civil war that we fled in Europe.
 America has avoided that.
-And I think our politics are so horrible these days, and that why anyone would want that horrible tar on something as fragile of faith is beyond me.
+And I think our politics are so horrible these days, and that why anyone would want that horrible tar on something as fragile as faith is beyond me.

 GROSS: So did you go into this interview knowing that you were going to walk it into the point your character makes about Romney being an apostate who shouldn't hold the highest office in God's chosen country?

 COLBERT: I always have about - you know, no matter what the interview is, I have about three things that I'd like to be able to get to.
 And the more focused the conversation is, the more likely I am to get to the few things that I wanted to get to.
 And that was very short - that was about a four-minute interview.